jdavidberger/libsurvive-extras/README.md

 Since SBA models the whole system, the details for calibration and for tracked object position are different.
 For calibration, you declare the tracked object fixed at origin, and adjust for the position of the two lighthouses.
 This looks like a N 3d point, 2 camera setup, where N is the number of 3d points on the tracked object.

-For tracking, you want to leverage the idea that you know the rigid structure of the tracked object, and the exact position of the lighthouses, and you just want the pose of the tacked object.
+For tracking, you want to leverage the idea that you know the rigid structure of the tracked object, and the exact position of the lighthouses, and you just want the pose of the tracked object.
 The way this is modeled here is that there is one pose for the tracked object, and effectively two cameras for each sensor location, all at known positions that aren't to be adjusted.

 Both approaches use the same reprojection function which is part of libsurvive.

 SBA buys us a few things in this domain.
 Primarilly, it incorporates data from all correspondences and all lighthouses; something that PNP doesn't really do out of the box.
 But more importantly, it lets us model the _actual_ parametrics of the lighthouse.
 The lighthouse is _not_ a pinhole camera, but treating it as one gets you arbitrarilly close.
-SBA typically will optimize close into the optimal least squares solution.
+SBA typically will optimize 'arbitrailly close' into the optimal least squares solution.
 This is going to be important in the long run, paticurally since each lighthouse has factory calibration parameters that are almost certainly easier to reproject than any other approach.

-The SBA library used here is the [http://users.ics.forth.gr/~lourakis/sba/](one here).
-Performance wise, since the problem is so small, I haven't implemented a jacobian for the reprojection function -- it runs as fast as it can get light data.
+The SBA library used here is the [one here](http://users.ics.forth.gr/~lourakis/sba/).
+Performance wise, since the measurement sizes are so small -- a maximum of ~50 measurements whereas typical uses of SBA have 50 measurements for each of dozens or hundres of images -- I haven't implemented a jacobian for the reprojection function -- it runs as fast as it can get light data.
 If it needs to run on a much slower platform, a jacobian would speed it up substantially.